jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/BrokenElderlyFallowdeer' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/brokenelderlyfallowdeer"></a></p>

-_This is truly majical.
+_This is modern majic, and we all need more of it everyday.
 [Reader Mode.](https://gfycat.com/ifr/BrokenElderlyFallowdeer)_

-## Now We Know the Difference Between Good and Bad, It's Time to Use It
+## Seeing the Good and Bad

 Stargazer, you're not Frederick Douglass.
 You're not enslaved, beaten, or being chased.
 But that doesn't mean we should be happy with our lives any more than Douglass should have been content with his personal freedom.
 Our society needs player gods to solve today's frontline problems.
 That means you have to follow majic and fund, build, and use as many Internet Age levers of power as the open-source community can make.